quicwg/base-drafts/draft-ietf-quic-transport.md

 streams that are prematurely cancelled by either endpoint.

-# Alternative Initial Set {#alternative-initial}
+# Seeding {#seeding}

-In order to avoid ossification of the cleartext and obfuscated fields of QUIC packets, a server announces an alternative set of initial values to be used, which is comprised of:
+In order to avoid ossification of the cleartext and obfuscated fields of QUIC packets, a server can announce a set of alternative initial values to be used, which is comprised of:

-* Alternative version number; a 32-bit unsigned number that is to be presented on wire in place of the version number specified in this document.
+* Version number; a 32-bit unsigned number that is to be presented on wire in place of the version number specified in this document.
 This value MUST NOT be a reserved version ({{versions}}).

 * Packet type modifier; a two-bit value that obfuscates the Long Packet Type of a long header packet ({{long-header}}).
 The long packet type bits of a long header packet is encoded as an bti-wise exclusive or (XOR) of the packet type modifier and the type numbers defined in {{long-packet-types}}.

-* Alternative initial salt; a 16-byte binary blob that is to be used in place of the initial salt defined in section 5.2 of {{QUIC-TLS}}.
+* Initial salt; a 16-byte binary blob that is to be used in place of the initial salt defined in section 5.2 of {{QUIC-TLS}}.

-A server advertises these values using a NEW_TOKEN frame {{frame-new-token}}.
+A server advertises these seeds using a NEW_TOKEN frame {{frame-new-token}}.
-The token MUST permit the server to recover this alternative initial set.
-This property can be achieved for example by embedding the alternative initial set in the encrypted token.
+The token MUST permit the server to recover these seeds.
+This property can be achieved for example by embedding these seeds in the encrypted token.

-For the alternative initial set to work, all the servers within the scope of a NEW_TOKEN token are required to have a shared knowledge of the alternative initial sets being issued and / or how that can be recovered from the tokens.
+For the non-default seeds to work, all the servers within the scope of a NEW_TOKEN token are required to have a shared knowledge of those seeds being issued and / or how they can be recovered from the tokens.
 Certain server deployments might have difficulty in meeting such a requirement.

-A server (or a set of servers) that cannot satisfy this requirement can effectively opt-out from using alternative initial sets by fixing the alternative version number and the alternative initial salt to the defaults of QUIC for any NEW_TOKEN tokens it issues, and by setting the packet type modifier to zero.
+A server (or a set of servers) that cannot satisfy this requirement can stick to using the default values by consistently advertising the default version number, default initial salt, and a packet type modifier of zero in the NEW_TOKEN frames it sends.

-The rest of this section applies to the servers that advertise non-default values as their alternative initial sets.
+The rest of this section applies to the servers that advertise non-default values as their seeds.

 ## Server Behavior

-Typically, a server that advertises alternative initial sets would act in the following steps:
+Typically, a server that advertises the alternative seeds would act in the following steps:

 * The server pre-allocates a set of unused version numbers as the alternative